Avilash Paul

-Avilash Paul (born 26 December 1994) is an Indian professional footballer who plays as a goalkeeper for the I-League club Gokulam Kerala.
+Avilash Paul (born 26 December 1994) is an Indian professional footballer who plays as a goalkeeper.

 Career

 Paul began his career in Pune FC's Academy.
 A year later, he joined Second Division League side Gangtok Himalayan SC before joining Kolkata giants East Bengal.
 He then joined Kenkre FC on Loan from East Bengal to play in the I-League Second Division in 2017 final round.

 Aizawl FC

 At the start of the 2017–2018 season he was picked up by Aizawl FC after Albino had left to join Delhi Dynamos, He Proved out to be an Outstanding Goalkeeper for the team appearing 21 times across I-League, AFC Champions League, AFC Cup in 2017–18.

 ATK

 After having a successful season with Aizawl FC he joined ATK for season 2018–19 and become 3rd choice keeper behind Arindam and Debjit.